Heliophyllum

 Heliophyllum is an extinct genus of corals that existed predominantly in the Devonian.
 Heliophyllum is of the order Rugosa and can be referred to as horn corals.
+They were mostly solitary animals, although some were colonial.
 The genus had a wide distribution.
 Fossils of H. halli have been found in the fossil rich Floresta Formation of the Altiplano Cundiboyacense, Colombia.
 This genus used its nematocysts to stun prey.